How to Become a Dog Trainer

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Still interested?
-Read on.
 There are many routes one might take to gain the skills and experience required to train other people’s dogs.
 Many trainers are self-taught, relying on books, videos, and personal experience for their education.
-Others learn by apprenticing with an established trainer.
-Seminars and workshops provide an education for a lot of trainers.
-And still, others choose a more formal route by attending an academy for dog trainers.
+Others learn by apprenticing with an established trainer or choose a more formal route by attending an academy for dog trainers.
 But the best dog trainers explore all paths and recognize that the journey never ends.
-Here’s a guide to help you in your pursuit of training dogs for a living.
+Here’s a step-by-step guide to help you become a dog trainer.

 Jill Dextrase, co-owner of Sit Happens!, in Calgary, Alberta, Canada, met her mentor when she enrolled her own problem dog in a group class at the local humane society.
 After apprenticing for several years with the instructor, Jill took over her mentor’s business and now teaches classes and private lessons out of her own facility.